chaddotson/noaa_radar/README.rst

 From the command line
 ---------------------
 From the command line, it is easy to request images with the provided utility script.
+This example fetches the radar image from the site near Atlanta.
+It includes all of the available layers.

 .. code-block:: bash